Lapsing permit – Family reunification or asylum (the Immigration Service)

 If you have a permanent residence permit it will also lapse, if you no longer have a residence in Denmark and leave Denmark or if you leave Denmark for more than 12 months in a row.

-Time spent outside of Denmark due to military conscription or other types of involuntary service is not counted.
+Time spent outside of Denmark due to military conscription or other types of involuntary service is not in itself enough to result in a residence permit lapsing.

-Time spent in Greenland or the Faroe Islands is seen as time spent outside Denmark.
+Time spent in Greenland or on the Faroe Islands is seen as time spent outside Denmark.

 If you have refugee status (that is, if you have a residence permit on the grounds of asylum) in Denmark, your residence permit can only lapse if you have chosen to return to your home country, or if you have been offered protection in a third-country.